< >Show: 5 25

-It starts out with the phone booth quick change which is kind of cool, though.
+It starts out with the phone booth quick change, which is kind of cool.

 In case those of you watching this video feel like you just took some bad acid, don't call 911 (or your dealer) just yet, here's what's happening in this video and the "plot" of this actually pretty inaccurate game.

-"Basically you have to repair the bridge and arrest Lex Luthor and his other thugs.
-If the kriptonite (that atom thing) touches you, you become powerless (the Spider-Man) and have to find Lois Lane (the nurse).
-She "cures" you.
+"Basically, the point of the game is to repair the bridge and arrest Lex Luthor and his posse.
+If the kryptonite (that atom thing) touches Superman, he become powerless (the Spider-Man) and have to find Lois Lane (the nurse).
+She "cures" him.

-When you're finished, you have to go to the journal where Clark works (the rectangle with a question mark) and the game ends.
+Once you beat Lex Luthor, you have to go to the journal, where Clark works (the rectangle with a question mark) and the game ends.
 The other rectangles are subways entrances (I think).
 And I don't know what the helicopter is for."

 This game took the genre about one step further (no more, no less) and was actually able to mirror the some of the abilities of the actual comic book character.

-The creator was working for Lucas Arts, then one thing led to another and thus the coolest Private Police force pretty much ever officially went interactive.
+The creator was working for Lucas Arts, then one thing led to another, and the coolest Private Police force pretty much ever officially went interactive.

 Sam & Max was the rare case of the game far surpassing the source material and how early on it came made it that much more revolutionary.
 Most likely because it shared a studio with the creators of Monkey Island, this game not only stayed in classic Sam & Max fashion, but improved on the beloved model.

-Revolutionary in its use of multiple monitors and up to six player stations (just enough for some jerk who wanted to hog Cyclops then come along and mooch off your continues to upstage you next to your middle school girlfriend... what?), the X-Men arcade experience was your chance to play along side 5 other people.
+Revolutionary in its use of multiple monitors and up to six player stations (just enough for some jerk who wanted to hog Cyclops then comes along and mooches off your continues to upstage you next to your middle school girlfriend... what?), the X-Men arcade experience was your chance to play along side five other people.